hiperlogic/ComputerGraphics_Studies/README.md

 This will be discussed in the next section.

 For now, lets wrap up our code for compiling and window generation.

+Right now there is a main window instantiation and a Vulkan instance ready to communicate probe, configure and request the hardware, the only methods remaining are the `cleanup` and the `initVulkan`.

 In the initVulkan private method the process is simple.
 First, create the instance.
 If successful, return successful.
 But, the instance creation method can throw an exception!
 Let's treat it! and the code becomes: